aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.21.12 (September 18, 2019) =
+* FIX: Setting the "Redirect all unhandled 404s to" option to an external URL works agian.

 = Version 2.21.11 (July 27, 2019) =
 * FIX: Do not create redirects if the option is unchecked.